 A little about Me

-♫ Music ♫ is my middle name, and as long as I’m awake, there’s music around me…be it my iPod playing, the radio, or even just me, humming away.
-I’m totally kicked about Classic Rock, Reading fiction titles in one go even if it means staying up till 2am, Chubby Babies with toothless grins, Dogs & cuddly Puppies, Chocolate, Iced-tea, Good ol’ filter kaapi, Ice-cream, Marsh-melon, Strawberries, Learning new languages, Shopping, Chunky junk-jewellery, Crockery & Cutlery, Embroidery and various forms of hand and craft work, Designing and making my own salwar suits, Mehendi on my hands, Collecting Cookbooks, Going for long ‘n laid back swims in the pool, Furniture Design, Graphic Design, Sketching and doodling, Photography and Travel, in no particular order.
+Music is my middle name, and as long as I’m awake, there’s music around me…be it my iPod playing, the radio, or even just me, humming away.
+I’m totally kicked about Classic Rock, Reading fiction titles in one go even if it means staying up till 2am, Chubby Babies with toothless grins, Dogs & cuddly Puppies, Chocolate, Iced-tea, Good ol’ filter kaapi, Ice-cream, Muskmelon, Strawberries, Learning new languages, Shopping, Chunky junk-jewellery, Crockery & Cutlery, Embroidery and various forms of hand and craft work, Designing and making my own salwar suits, Mehendi on my hands, Collecting Cookbooks, Going for long ‘n laid back swims in the pool, Furniture Design, Graphic Design, Sketching and doodling, Photography and Travel, in no particular order.
 Gadget junkie.
 Self-confessed Foodie.
 Frantic Chocoholic.
 Sleep-talker.
 Perfectionist.
-Suffer from multiple OCDs.
+Highly OCD-ed.
 Singer.
 Chatter-box.
 Avid Reader.
 Pacifist.
 Easily bored.
 Sensitive.
 Love Bangalore to death.
 Love the colours Yellow, Pink & Black.
 And needless to say, I looooooove to cook and bake.
 I find them both very therapeutic.
 Cooking and Baking along with Music are what kindle the fire in me, and my liaisons with all three started pretty early in life.

 Food and Me